sbender9/signalk-switch-automation/README.md

-# signalk-venus-relay
+# signalk-switch-automation

-Plugin that sets the relay on a Venus GX based on SignalK values
+Plugin that turns a switch on or off based on SignalK values

+(This currently requires the put-support brach on node server)